Has a job arisen in your team? Then you have come to the right place. This page tells you all you need to know about recruitment at LUU.

 Once you have decided upon the role that you are looking to fill you need to write the job description.
 This link helps you understand how to write a job description.
 Guide to Job Evaluation , Writing Person Specs and Job Descriptions.
 To actually write the job description you need to use the Template Job Description Pick and Mix Tool.
 To write the person specification you need to use the Template Person Specification.

 Asking the right questions at the interview is key to assessing the knowledge, skills and experience of candidates.
 You are encouraged to pick about 8 questions from our Bank of Questions.
-This can be requested from the People Team on firstname.lastname@example.org.
-The questions you use need to be placed in the Interview Question Template.
+This can be requested from the People Team on email@example.com.
+The questions you use need to be placed in the Interview Question Template which can be found as a template within Google docs.

 A great advert will also help attract great candidates.
 You need to have a think about the unique selling points of the jobs and write two to three paragraphs for the advert.
 You also need to provide a Welcome Letter to your candidate which contains key information that you would want them to know about the role and team and this can include your contact details so that candidates can ask you direct questions about the role before applying.